-The Women’s game is different on many levels - all positive - and I like to emphasise the idea of femininity and power not being mutually exclusive.
-Strong women looking strikingly athletic in sports is nothing new of course, but it’s in the traditionally male game, like football.
+The women’s game is different on many levels – all positive – and I like to emphasise the idea of femininity and power not being mutually exclusive.
+Strong women looking strikingly athletic in sports is nothing new of course, but it’s in the traditionally male games, like football.
 For example, I like nothing more than an action shot taken in beautiful light with opposing ladies battling for possession with ponytails in the air creating great shapes.
 I also like to emphasise the differences when it comes to fair play.
-The women and men are equally competitive, but the former tend not to roll around feigning injury to try and con match officials - something that blights the men’s game.
+The women and men are equally competitive, but the former tend not to roll around feigning injury to try and con match officials – something that blights the men’s game.
 A little like many women we all know, they just get on with it!
-Generally, women’s matches are played in a more sporting but no less competitive manner - I just hope that this fairness remains as the stakes get higher and more money comes into the game.
+Generally, women’s matches are played in a more sporting but no less competitive manner – I just hope that this fairness remains as the stakes get higher and more money comes into the game.

 Bagu Blanco, BPI, Shutterstock

 Can you explain a photographer's workflow at an event like this?
 How are images shot, edited and finally shared?